 I shifted uncomfortably.
 “Iliera…”

-“What say you Officer?”
+“What say you?”
 Iliera said, her voice louder.

 The officer, to his credit, looked sympathetic as he turned to Iliera.
-“Her position with the palace is unknown, and we are confident that nothing less than a full-scale assault will allow us to breach the inner-sanctum.
-Once inside, with so many forces together and so little time, we must prioritize Queen Azshara as our chief target.”
+“Her position within the prison is unknown, and we are confident that nothing less than a full-scale assault will allow us to breach the inner-sanctum.
+Once inside, with so many forces together and so little time, we must prioritize the Yunai Queen as our chief target.”

 Iliera seemed to realize that she had forced this exchange in front of dozens of soldiers, and many of them had little interest in Evanor’s whereabouts.
 She composed herself, thanked the officer, and then retreated behind the archway.
 Our group followed her and the officer, likely thankful to see us go, continued his presentation.